Can Your Employer Require You to Work Overtime in Florida?

 If you have legal protections with a union or other type of employment contract, you should not be fired for refusing to work overtime in Florida.
 If you have these protections and have been terminated, you should contact a wrongful termination lawyer right away.

 Since Florida has an “at-will” doctrine, if you do not have protections under a union or employment contract, employers do have the right to fire you if you refuse to work overtime.
-But if you are fired due to an illegal reason such as discrimination, there are serious legal consequences.
-Florida workers have many rights under the FLSA, the Civil Rights Act, the ADA, ADEA, and other federal and state laws.
-You may be able to get your job back, receive remunerations, and qualify for other damages as well.
+But if you are fired due to an illegal reason, such as discrimination, there are serious legal consequences.
+Florida workers have many rights under the FLSA, Title VII, the ADA, ADEA, and other federal and state laws.
+You may be able to get your job back, get compensated for your lost pay, and qualify for other damages as well.

 Have You Been Wronged By Your Employer?